arcus-azure/arcus.eventgrid/docs/versioned_docs/version-v3.2.0/02-Features/endpoint-validation.md

 ## Azure Event Grid authorization

 Azure Event Grid authorization allows to secure your webhook with a secret key (taken from the query string or an HTTP header).
-This is needed, because Azure Event Grid is send a validation request to a newly configured web hook, in order to prevent people leveraging Azure Event Grid to bring down a 3rd party API.
+This is required, because Azure Event Grid sends a validation request to a newly configured web hook, in order to prevent people leveraging Azure Event Grid to bring down a 3rd party API.

 The implementation we provide, is echoing back the validation key on your operation, in order to have the validation by Event Grid out of the box.